What the debt to asset ratio is, how to calculate it, and how it reveals a company’s leverage, solvency, and financial risk profile.

 Except instead of just one house, you're looking at all of a company's assets—from the coffee machine in the break room to the massive manufacturing equipment that makes all the money.

-This ratio serves as a core solvency and leverage metric that reveals the balance between debt financing and asset ownership.
+This ratio provides a fundamental solvency and leverage measure that identifies the strategic balance between debt and asset capital.

 The ratio also serves as an early warning system for financial trouble.